Skip to main content

 Mental Health and Marginalized Communities

 Marginalized communities consistently experience worse mental health than other communities for preventable reasons.
-Racial, gender, and sexual minorities, as well as people from low socioeconomic backgrounds, often find themselves particularly hard hit by mental health issues.
+Individuals who belong to racial, gender, and sexual minority groups, as well as individuals from low-income socioeconomic backgrounds, may disproportionately experience mental health issues and face additional barriers to receiving mental health services.

-• Minority youth who have behavioral problems are more likely to be referred to the juvenile justice system than to healthcare providers, compared to non-minority youth.
+• Minority youth who have behavioral problems are more likely to be referred to the juvenile justice system than to healthcare providers, compared with nonminority youth.

-• LGBTQ individuals experience depression, anxiety, and substance misuse at a rate 2.5 times higher than heterosexual individuals.
+• Rates of depression, anxiety, and substance misuse are 2.5 times higher for LGBTQIA+ individuals than heterosexual individuals.

-• Healthcare providers are less likely to offer African-American patients evidence-based medication therapy or psychotherapy than other populations.
+• Healthcare providers are less likely to offer Black patients evidence-based medication therapy or psychotherapy than other populations.

 Historically, people from marginalized backgrounds with insurance have encountered discrimination when receiving care or disparate treatment.
-For instance, Black individuals are offered medication and therapy for their mental health issues at lower rates than the general population, according to the American Psychiatric Association.
+For instance, Black individuals are offered medication and therapy for their mental health issues at lower rates than the general population, according to the American Psychological Association (APA).

-A lack of cultural competency among mental health care providers can diminish the quality of care marginalized individuals receive as well.
-According to Mental Health America, the fact that less than 2 percent of American Psychological Association members are Black makes it especially difficult for Black individuals to receive culturally competent care.
-Organizations that influence treatment approaches need more reflective representation within their ranks to expand marginalized communities’ access to mental health care.
+A lack of cultural competency among mental healthcare providers can diminish the quality of care that marginalized individuals receive as well.
+According to APA, 5 percent of psychologists in the U.S. in 2021 were Black, while more than 80 percent were white.
+This makes it more difficult for Black individuals to receive culturally competent care.
+Organizations that influence treatment approaches need more representation within their ranks from people in marginalized communities.

 Finally, language barriers and implicit bias can interfere with access to mental health services, resulting in individuals giving up on treatment or not recovering completely.
-Additionally, many marginalized people have fewer mental health professionals in their communities, which can pose challenges to accessing care as well.
+Additionally, many marginalized people have fewer mental health professionals in their communities; this can pose challenges to accessing care as well.

 Cultural Stigmas and Negative Perceptions About Mental Illness